 We have a few small steps to do before we can start with imaging.
 For that we need to switch to the options tab.

 In the options we go directly to the Equipment tab (1) and have to set a few things first.
-You should set your pixel size to the pixel size that your camera has, if it has not been set automatically, which is the case with most DSLR.
+You should set your pixel size to the pixel size that your camera has, if it has not been set automatically, which is the case with most DSLR and some ASCOM drivers.
 Search online for the pixel size of your camera and enter the value in (2).

 If you have an older Nikon camera you might not be able to use the native bulb mode, controlled via USB, for exposures that are longer than 30 second.
-If you have a RS232 (serial) shutter cable or your mount has a camera shutter control port , change the Bulb Mode in (3).
+If you have a RS232 (serial) shutter cable or your mount has a camera shutter control port, change the Bulb Mode inside the advanced settings (3).
 Please refer to the Advanced topic using RS232 or mount for bulb shutter.

 Once you have done that we can move on to to focusing and starting a sequence.